Government policy on finance is the biggest threat to Croydon’s redevelopment moving forward.

 And that this might affect Croydon as a local authority and a business – with a turnover of £1billion, a large investment portfolio and as the borough’s largest landowner – in the derisking of development.

-She told delegates: “We are most concerned with what is going to happen in government policy and finance.
+Speaking on a keynote speakers’ panel she told delegates: “We are most concerned with what is going to happen in government policy and finance.
 What’s going to happen to our base to help you derisk your schemes?”

 However, Croydon was fortunate, she added, to have an Article 4 direction, restricting permitted development in the metropolitan centre, and to have secured investment through being designated a growth zone.